Ravi Shankar Prasad defends Centre's Delhi ordinance | Politics

 The BJP on Saturday asserted that the Centre's ordinance with regard to transfers and postings of officers in Delhi was brought to ensure “transparency and accountability”.

-Senior BJP leader Ravi Shankar Prasad speaking at a press conference here said, the Supreme Court had cited absence of any particular law with regard to the administration in Delhi, under Section 42 of Constitution.
+Senior BJP leader Ravi Shankar Prasad speaking at a press conference here said, the Supreme Court had cited absence of any particular law with regard to the administration in Delhi, under schedule 2 of Constitution.

 “We had to bring in the ordinance because within a few days of the Supreme Court judgement, the Delhi government began flexing its muscles.
 It transferred 2010 batch IAS officer Y K Rajashekhar, who was probing the irregularities in the Sheesh Mahal,” he said.